 HIV-1 virus DNA was eliminated in the genome of animals, thanks to genomic editing (CRISPR-Cas9) combined with antiretroviral therapy.
 For this experiment, researchers worked with a mouse model that produces human T cells.

 Around the world, around 36 million people are infected with HIV-1.
-Currently, the therapies used to treat HIV-positive patients prevent the virus from replicating, but does not eliminate it from the body: tri-therapies do not cure HIV and must be continued throughout life.
+Currently, the therapies used to treat HIV-positive patients prevent the virus from replicating, but do not eliminate it from the body: tri-therapies do not cure HIV and must be continued throughout life.
 Stopping the anti-retroviral reactivates the virus: it replicates itself again and the disease may evolve into AIDS.
-This burst is possible because the virus integrates its DNA into the genome of the infected immune cells where it remains dormant in the form of provirus.
+This burst is possible because the virus integrates its DNA into the genome of the infected immune cells where it remains dormant in the form of the provirus.